A teenager who viciously beat and humiliated a youth by making him jump naked in a river for his amusement will not be sent to youth prison.

 The victim's worried father tracked the location of his phone and was also violently assaulted.

-As previously reported the teenager pleaded guilty in a previous court appearance and appeared in Weymouth Magistrates Court for sentencing.
+As previously reported the teenager, aged 16, pleaded guilty and has now appeared in Weymouth Magistrates Court for sentencing.

 Elizabeth Valera, prosecuting, told the court that the victim and defendants had an ongoing dispute.
 The defendants forced the victim to accompany them via train to Dorchester, where they beat him and made him take part in two shoplifts to steal alcohol.